gillesdegottex/percivaltts/README.md

-## Percival: CNN-GAN acoustic model for speech synthesis
+## Percival: CNN-WGAN acoustic model for text-to-speech synthesis

 Based on Python/Theano/Lasagne, using Wasserstein GAN and training regularization to optimise 2D convolutional layers.